Search

 A death occurring in Scotland must be registered within eight days.

 When someone dies in Scotland, you can register their death anywhere in Scotland.
-No burial or cremation can take place without the death having first been registered.
+No burial or cremation can take place until the death has been registered.

 To register a death you will need:

-• Medical Certificate of Cause of Death issued by doctor or hospital.
+• Medical Certificate of Cause of Death issued by a doctor or hospital or the serial number

 You can also use our bereavement service Tell Us Once which informs many departments of both local and central government when someone has died.
 This service is usually carried out at the death registration appointment.
 To use this service, please have the following information available: